xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 Sharp-eyed readers might  note  that this syntax does not include the non-terminal  "bool-factor" used in earlier versions.
-It was needed then because I also allowed for the Boolean constants TRUE and FALSE.
+It was needed then because I also allowed for the Boolean constants `TRUE` and `FALSE`.
 But  remember  that  in TINY there is no distinction made between Boolean and arithmetic  types ... they can be freely intermixed.
 So there is really no  need  for  these  predefined values ... we can just use -1 and 0, respectively.